khval/chipset.library/chipset_library_docs.md

 	should have access to it, if its moved to PCIe card or some other add on card, its expected we need to translate address between two spaces.

+	(I guess it good idea to have a compile time option to point to native OS functions, when using real address space.)

 void freeChip(void * mem)

 	Free virtual memory on PCIe / Zorro card, or memory from emulated memory space.

 	Currently it's not needed for Paula/NallePuh in chipset.library, but it can be needed in the future.

+	(I guess its a good idea to have a compile time option to point to native OS functions, when using real address space.)

 void * chipAddressToHost(void * adr)